The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 For car travel, you’ll be better off with something lightweight and less expensive.

-Here are the three keyboard bags I recommend for light travel:
+Here are some great keyboard bags that I recommend for light traveling:

 - 1. Gator Padded Gig Bags